Cheap personal contract purchase

 In a franchised dealership, finance deals are usually arranged through the car finance arm of a manufacturer – so Ford Credit, for example, or Volvo Financial Services.
 It's definitely worth looking at what these dealerships can offer you on a finance deal, especially if you're buying a new car.

-If this is the case, it's not uncommon for the manufacturer to give £500-£2,000 to you as a deposit contribution, and also offer 0% finance.
+If this is the case, it's not uncommon for the manufacturer to give £500 to £2,000 to you as a deposit contribution, and also offer 0% finance.
 If you don't qualify for 0% finance, you'll usually get an advertised APR offer from about 4%, though this is 'representative', so if you have a poorer credit history, you could be offered a much higher rate.

-• Getting a PCP deal through an independent dealership or car supermarket
+• Getting PCP finance through an independent dealership or car supermarket

 Many independent dealerships and car supermarkets get their finance from big banks' consumer arms, allowing them to offer the same range of deals as the manufacturer-tied dealers.
 Black Horse (part of Lloyds) and Santander Consumer Finance, for example, supply finance deals to non-franchised dealerships.